biplabendu/biplabendu/README.md

 ## Integrative biologist and data scientist.

-### **Job**: working on two national projects related to brain and cognitive development in newly born children and adolescent (10-20 yr old) kids in the US.
+### **Job**: Part of two national projects in the US, one monitoring brain and cognitive development in newly born children and the other in adolescents.

 ### Research: Ants, behavioral plasticity, biological rhythms [(articles)](https://scholar.google.co.in/citations?user=Xrx37IoAAAAJ&hl)